Sphereon-SDK/blockchain-proof-sdk/javascript/docs/VerificationApi.md

 Verify hash using the Storage API

-Verify a convertInputToHashWhenNeeded of file/blob by supplying a Stream location of the Storage API.
+Verify a hash of file/blob by supplying a Stream location of the Storage API.
 This Stream Location maps to a location of a file/blob on some remote cloud storage.
-Hashing will be done on the server side Please note that the binary data itself will not be stored, only the convertInputToHashWhenNeeded.
+Hashing will be done on the server side Please note that the binary data itself will not be stored, only the hash.
 Use the registerUsingContent endpoint if you&#39;d like to store content

 ### Example
 ```javascript